 Low Carb Diets and Menopause

-The keto diet puts your body into an alternative state of metabolism called ketosis.
+Every keto diet plan for weight loss puts your body into an alternative state of metabolism called ketosis.
 At this stage, your body uses fat for energy, converting it into ketones, which are then used instead of sugar.
-In order to induce ketosis, you need to drastically cut down carbs and replace it with healthy fats.
+In order to induce ketosis, you need to drastically cut down on carbs and replace them with healthy fats.
 Such a diet that can help foster weight loss and help you achieve a moderate weight can help women going through menopause.

 Most women experience weight gain around the menopause stage, which could be due to changes in hormone levels and a decelerated metabolism.
 A 2017 study compared four different diets to find out how they were effective in managing menopause symptoms.
 Compared to the Mediterranean, low fat, and other diets, a low carb diet was found to be more effective.
 The researchers found that individuals who consumed a diet low in carbs were at a lower risk of postmenopausal weight gain compared to those who followed other diets.

 During menopause, women also tend to experience an increase in appetite or food cravings.
-Per researchers, Low Carb diets like Keto might help reduce hunger.
+Per researchers, diet plans for weight loss providing low-carb or keto foods might help reduce hunger.
 A 2019 study conducted with obese women participants sought to analyze the link between changes in appetite and the keto diet.
 The results suggested that the keto diet increased the levels of appetite-regulating hormone in females.
 The study also found the opposite effect amongst male participants.

-Another study demonstrated that a low-calorie keto diet helped lower appetite and the hormone Ghrelin- which helps stimulate appetite.
-Thus, it is evident that Low Carb diets like Keto can help improve insulin sensitivity, prevent weight gain, and lower cravings and appetite.
+Another study demonstrated that a diet plan for weight loss helped lower appetite and the hormone Ghrelin- which helps stimulate appetite.
+Thus, it is evident that keto foods can help improve insulin sensitivity, prevent weight gain, and lower cravings and appetite.